 With these controls in place, games can be a high-interest, effective way to teach students to tell time in Spanish.
-This rings especially true when adding more interesting content into your Spanish lessons, like the fun and authentic material from FluentU.

 Now, are you ready to learn how you can use games make learning time in Spanish more fun?
 Here’s how.

 Exciting Time-telling Games for Your Spanish Classroom

 Students pass around a foam clock; either a teacher or a student assistant controls the music.
 When the music stops, the student who’s stuck holding the clock must move the hands to reflect the time the teacher says in Spanish.